-Ready to depart from outside the hotel at 9.10am.
+Ready to depart from outside the hotels at 9.00am.

-Travel north into Northumberland, arriving at Alnwick Castle approx. 10.25am.
+Travel north into Northumberland, arriving at Alnwick Castle approx. 10.15am.
 Coaches will stop at the Greenwell Road Drop Off Point.
 Walk to the entrance of the castle grounds on the corner of Greenwell Road through the Shoots & Roots Entrance.